Skip to contents

 From https://knowledge-base.inspire.ec.europa.eu/overview_en

-The implementation of the INSPIRE directive on the Spanish Cadastre (see Catastro INSPIRE) allows to retrieve spatial objects from the database of the cadastre:
+The implementation of the INSPIRE directive on the Spanish Cadastre (see Catastro INSPIRE) allows retrieving spatial objects from the database of the cadastre:

 • Vector objects: Parcels, addresses, buildings, cadastral zones and more.
 These objects are provided by CatastRo as sf objects as provided by the sf package.

-• Imagery: Image layers representing the same information than the vector objects.
+• Imagery: Image layers representing the same information as the vector objects.
 These objects are provided by CatastRo as SpatRaster objects as provided by the terra package.

 There are three types of functions, each one querying a different service:

-1. ATOM service: The ATOM service allows to batch-download vector objects of different cadastral elements for a specific municipality.
+1. ATOM service: The ATOM service allows batch-downloading vector objects of different cadastral elements for a specific municipality.

-2. WFS service: The WFS service allows to download vector objects of specific cadastral elements.
-Note that there are some restrictions on the extension and number of elements to query.
+2. WFS service: The WFS service allows downloading vector objects of specific cadastral elements.
+Note that there are some restrictions on the extent and number of elements to query.
 For batch-downloading the ATOM service is preferred.

-3. WMS service: This service allows to download georeferenced images of different cadastral elements.
+3. WMS service: This service allows downloading georeferenced images of different cadastral elements.

 Examples